 Instruct the patient to stand with his or her knees extended and to rotate the trunk.
 This movement causes compression of the menisci.

 Medial compartment pain during internal rotation of the tibia indicates a medial meniscal lesion.
 Lateral compartment pain occurring during external rotation of the tibia indicates a lateral meniscal lesion.

 Modified Helfet test

-Patient sits on the edge of table and knee is flexed to 90 degrees.
+The patient sits on the edge of the table and knee is flexed to 90 degrees.
 The patient is instructed to extend the knee.

 Failure of the tibia to rotate during extension indicates a meniscal lesion or cruciate ligament involvement.

 With the patient prone, the examiner flexes the knee 90°.
 The examiner rotates the tibia internally and externally twice, then fully extends the knee and repeats the rotations.